mikhailshilkov/mikhailio-hugo/content/lab/pulumi/3-resourcegroup/index.md

 Declaring a resource is just calling a constructor of the corresponding type.
 We assigned the new resource to the variable `rg` to be able to use it for other resources.

 Note that each resource has two names: a logical one (first constructor argument) and a physical one (`name` property in the second argument).
 The logical name is visible in Pulumi console, while the physical name is the actual resource name in Azure.
-You could omit the `name` property: than a physical name would be automatically constructed as `Logical Name + random suffix`.
+You could omit the `name` property: then a physical name would be automatically constructed as `Logical Name + random suffix`.

 We used a predefined constant `azure.Locations.WestUS` to assign the Azure region to deploy to.
-This is preferred to passing an abritrary string---no chance to make a typo.
+This way is preferred to passing an arbitrary string---no chance to make a typo.

 ## Apply changes